-The term 'Fractional Banking System' is explained in detail and with examples in the Banking edition of the Financial Dictionary.
-Get your copy on Amazon in Kindle, Paperback or Audio edition.
-Check for lowest price here...
+The term 'Fractional Banking System' is explained in detail and with examples in the Banking edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 The fractional banking system is also known as the fractional reserve banking system.
 This system is the way that virtually all modern day banks around the world operate.
 In a fractional reserve banking system, banks actually only maintain a small amount of their deposited funds in reserve forms of cash and other easily liquid assets.

 The rest of the deposits they loan out, even though all of their deposits are allowed to be withdrawn at the customers’ demand.
 Fractional banking happens any time that banks loan out money that they bring in from deposits.